VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 ## Requiring authentication to access routes

-Now that we have the means to get an authentication token, we can now protect routes to require that a token is provided.
+Now that we have the means to get an authentication token, we can now protect routes to require a token to be provided in order to access them.

 To start lets create the following route: